 How Do You Run a Background Check on Yourself?

 Running a self background check is about as easy as buying a book or movie online.
-In addition to a payment card (or PayPal account), you will need your Social Security Number and a valid email account.
+In addition to a payment card (or PayPal account), all you will need your Social Security number and a valid email account.

-- The Starter check searches national criminal and traffic-violations databases, plus a national sex-offender list.
+- The Starter check searches nationwide criminal records databases, plus a national sex-offender list.

-- A Basic search includes all the Starter searches, and adds a trace of Social Security Number and residential history, and a domestic-terrorist watchlist search.
+- A Basic search includes all the Starter searches, and adds a Social Security number trace for residential history, and a domestic-terrorist watchlist search.

-Once you’ve selected the check you want, you complete a short online form by entering your full name, current address, and Social Security Number.
+Once you’ve selected the check you want, you complete a short online form by entering your full name, current address, and Social Security number.
 After reviewing some disclosure information, as required by FCRA, you set up an account with a password that you’ll use to log in, view your report, and annotate it as desired.
-Give a final authorization and wait for the check to run.
+Then, just give a final authorization and wait for the check to run.